-- (a) Ensure that each child is provided with a positive model of acceptable behavior; - (b) Tailor methods of promoting positive behavior to the developmental level of the children the center is licensed to serve; - (c) Ensure redirection is used, as appropriate in addressing the behavior of a child, to guide a child away from potential problems and toward constructive activity; - (d) Teach children how to use acceptable alternatives to problem behavior in order to reduce conflict; - (e) Use redirection as defined in subdivision 1; - (f) Protect the safety and well-being of children and staff persons; and - (g) Provide immediate and directly-related consequences for the unacceptable behavior of a child. - Subd.
-4. Prohibited Actions.
-The license holder must have and enforce a policy that prohibits the following actions by or at the direction of the license holder or any other staff person: - (a) Subjection of a child to corporal or physical punishment.
-This includes, but is not limited to rough handling, shoving, hair pulling, ear pulling, shaking, slapping, kicking, biting, pinching, spitting, hitting, and spanking; - (b) Subjection of a child to name calling, ostracism, shaming, making derogatory remarks about the child or the child's family, cultural or racial slurs, and yelling or using profane language that threatens, humiliates, or frightens the child; - (c) Forcing a child to maintain an uncomfortable position, or to continuously repeat physical movements; - (d) Utilizing group punishments for the behavior of an individual child.
-A group activity must not be cancelled for the entire group, prior to the activity, due to the behavior of one or more children; - (e) Separation of a child from the group except as provided in subdivision 7; - (f) Punishment for not resting, napping or sleeping; toileting accidents; failing to eat all or part of meals or snacks; or failing to complete an activity; - (g) Denial of food or drink, or forcing food or drink upon a child; - (h) Denial of light, warmth, clothing, or medical care as a punishment for unacceptable behavior;
+- (a) ensure that each child is provided with a positive model of acceptable behavior; - (b) tailor methods of promoting positive behavior to the developmental level of the children the center is licensed to serve; - (c) ensure redirection is used, as appropriate in addressing the behavior of a child, to guide a child away from potential problems and toward constructive activity; - (d) teach children how to use acceptable alternatives to problem behavior in order to reduce conflict; - (e) Use redirection as defined in subdivision 1; - (f)(e) protect the safety and well-being of children and staff persons; and - (g)(f) provide immediate and directly-related consequences for the unacceptable behavior of a child. - Subd.
+4. Prohibited actions.
+The license holder must have and enforce a policy that prohibits the following actions by or at the direction of the license holder or any other staff person:

-- (i) The use of physical restraint other than to physically hold a child when containment is necessary to protect a child or others from harm; - (j) The use of mechanical restraints, such as tying, or any device or equipment intended to restrict or prevent movement as a means of discipline or convenience by staff, including but not limited to confinement to a swing, highchair, infant carrier, walker, or crib; - (k) The use of any substance given to a child to subdue or restrict movement or behavior; - (I) Discipline and punishment must not be delegated to another child; and - (m) Punishing or shaming a child for the actions of a parent or guardian.
-This includes, but is not limited to, failure to pay fees, failure to provide appropriate clothing, failure to provide materials for an activity, or any conflict between the license holder or staff and the parent or guardian.
+- (c)(a) subjection of a child to corporal or physical punishment.
+This includes, but is not limited to rough handling, shoving, hair pulling, ear pulling, shaking, slapping, kicking, biting, pinching, spitting, hitting, and spanking; - (d)(b) subjection of a child to name calling, ostracism, shaming, making derogatory remarks about the child or the child's family, cultural or racial slurs, and yelling or using profane language that threatens, humiliates, or frightens the child; - (e)(c) forcing a child to maintain an uncomfortable position, or to continuously repeat physical movements; - (f)(d) utilizing group punishments for the behavior of an individual child.
+A group activity must not be cancelled for the entire group, prior to the activity, due to the behavior of one or more children; - (g)(e) separation of a child from the group except as provided in subdivision 7; - (h)(f) punishment for not resting, napping or sleeping; toileting accidents; failing to eat all or part of meals or snacks; or failing to complete an activity; - (i)(g) denial of food or drink, or forcing food or drink upon a child; - (i)(h) denial of light, warmth, clothing, or medical care as a punishment for unacceptable behavior; - (k)(i) the use of physical restraint other than to physically hold a child when containment is necessary to protect athe child or others from harm; - (I)(i) the use of mechanical restraints, such as tying, or any device or equipment intended to restrict or prevent movement as a means of discipline or convenience by staff, including but not limited to confinement to a swing, highchair, infant carrier, walker, or crib; - (k) the use of prone or contraindicated restraints as specified in section 245A.211; - (m)(l) the use of any substance given to a child to subdue or restrict movement or behavior; - (n) discipline and punishment must not be delegated to another child; and - (o)(n) punishing or shaming a child for the actions of a parent-or guardian.
+This includes, but is not limited to, failure to pay fees, failure to provide appropriate clothing, failure to provide materials for an activity, or any conflict between the license holder or staff and the parent-or guardian.